FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modeling_at_scale.md

 of Boston Dynamics are not based on deep reinforcement learning as many people think but much more traditional engineering methods.
 This hype around AI, which is very often equated with deep learning, seems to draw that much attention such that great advances of more traditional methods seem to go almost completely unnoticed.
-In this blog post, I want to draw your attention to dusty *bayesian hierarchical modeling*.
+In this blog post, I want to draw your attention to dusty *Bayesian Hierarchical Modelling*.
 Modern techniques and frameworks allow you to finally apply this cool method on datasets with sizes much bigger than what was possible before and thus letting it really shine.

-So for starters, what is *Bayesian Hierarchical Modeling* and why should I care?
+So for starters, what is *Bayesian Hierarchical Modelling* and why should I care?
 I assume you already have a basic knowledge about
 Bayesian inference, otherwise [Probabilitic Programming and Bayesian Methods for Hackers](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers) is a really good starting point to explore the Bayesian rabbit hole.
 In simple words, Bayesian inference allows you to define a model with the help of probability distributions and also incorporate your prior knowledge about the parameters of your model.